 You should always take your trip at your pace to better appreciate the dynamic culture and remarkable scenery of Morocco, whether sipping tea in a rooftop cafe overlooking Djemaa El Fna Square or watching the tanners in Fes.
 By traveling at your pace, you have a better connection to your surroundings and can ensure you stay hydrated.
 You can also understand your comfort level, from dietary concerns to riding a camel.

 Peru radiates history, culture, and adventure.
 From the banks of the Amazon River to the ruins of Machu Picchu, the high-altitude waters of Lake Titicaca to the mysteries of the lowland Nazca lines, discovering Peru is like uncovering a tapestry of ancient wonder and modern vibrancy.
-Nature and culture create endless opportunities across the country, especially for seniors during the dry season from May to September.
+Nature and culture create endless opportunities across the country, especially during the dry season from May to September, when you can experience one of the best vacations for seniors.

 With so many options to experience, it is essential to pay attention to logistics and any possible health issues.
 “The idea is not to learn of any underlying health issues after the trip has started and then maximize the trip to include the possible activities in a safe manner,” says Jason, a Peru travel specialist.
 “By listening to and understanding your individual needs and capabilities, we can plan the best trip for you.”